 The entire Board of Directors can be found here.

 The NAI is the organization for third-party online advertising technology companies, including networks, exchanges, DMPs, SSPs, RTB platforms, analytics companies, and service providers.
-All of our nearly 100 member companies have demonstrated their commitment to consumer privacy and online advertising best practices.
-While primarily focused on the U.S. marketplace, NAI members include European, Canadian, and South American companies.
+Our nearly 100 member companies have demonstrated their commitment to consumer privacy and online advertising best practices.
+While primarily focused on the United States marketplace, NAI members include European, Canadian, and South American companies.
 A full list can be found here.

-NAI members are primarily comprised of third-party advertising technology companies that enable web content and service providers to provide high-quality, free, and low-cost content to consumers (including news, entertainment, and communication).
-NAI recognizes this unique position and is the only member organization that specifically serves the needs of this key market sector.
+NAI members are primarily third-party advertising technology companies who enable web content and service providers to deliver high-quality and free or low-cost content to consumers (including news, entertainment, and communication).
+The NAI is the only member organization that specifically serves the needs of this key market sector.

 NAI members can expect the following benefits immediately upon joining the organization: